If you are in distress, you can call or text 988 at any time. If it is an emergency, call 9-1-1 or go to your local emergency department.

 National Demonstration Project

-As part of a nationwide effort to advance schizophrenia care, the Mental Health Commission of Canada (MHCC) and Ontario Shores Centre for Mental Health Sciences (Ontario Shores) are collaborating to support the implementation of Ontario Health’s Schizophrenia Quality Standards (Standards) at four demonstration health-care sites across Canada.
-Participating sites will benefit from a customized and regional approach that will help their organization to optimize their delivery of evidence-based care and strengthen health outcomes for people living with schizophrenia.
+As part of a nationwide effort to advance schizophrenia care, the Mental Health Commission of Canada (MHCC) and Ontario Shores Centre for Mental Health Sciences (Ontario Shores) collaborated from April 2023 to May 2025 to support the implementation of Ontario Health’s Schizophrenia Quality Standards (Standards) at four demonstration health-care sites across Canada.
+The following health-care organizations participated as demonstration sites to implement the Standards:

 • Adult Forensic Mental Health Services, Manitoba